 To be eligible for scholarships and the title JA Titan Champions players must follow the guidelines and rules below.

 - Students must compete individually – not in teams.
-Note that inactive teams will auto-play.
+Note that inactive games will auto-play.

 - Students can bankrupt during the game which means they are unable to continue competing and cannot log-in with a different username.